MinhxNguyen7/FrameTransforms/README.md

 # Description
-FrameTransformations is a lightweight Python pacakge to simplify frame transformations.
+FrameTransforms is a lightweight Python pacakge to simplify frame transformations.
 It supports:

 1. Registration and update of relative coordinate frames.
 2. Automatic computation of transitive transformations.